WouterSioen/building-maintainable-software/README.md

 * Developers leaving teams
 * You read more than you write code

+???

+Always code as if the guy who ends up maintaining your code will be a violent psychopath who knows where you live.

 ---

 > You need to write code that minimizes the time it would take someone else to understand it.